CERT-Polska/Artemis-modules-extra/README.md

 docker compose -f docker-compose.yaml -f Artemis-modules-extra/docker-compose.yml up --build
 ```

+If you cloned the repository **inside the Artemis directory**, the e-mail report generation feature (described
+in https://artemis-scanner.readthedocs.io/en/latest/quick-start.html#generating-e-mails) for the new modules
+will be enabled **automatically**.

 ## Modules
 ### `dns_reaper`
 Uses https://github.com/punk-security/dnsReaper under the hood.
 Finds subdomain takeover vulnerabilities